mkgold/approachingdh/approachingdh-syllabus.md

 * Pickering, Andrew.
 The Mangle of Practice: Time, Agency, and Science.
 Chicago: University of Chicago Press, 2010. (introduction)
 * Alan Liu, "The Meaning of the Digital Humanities." _PMLA_, 128(2). https://escholarship.org/uc/item/5gc857tw#main
 * Stephen Ramsay and Geoffrey Rockwell, "Developing Things: Notes toward an Epistemology of Building in the Digital Humanities."
 In _Debates in the Digital Humanities_, Ed.
 Matthew K. Gold.
 Minneapolis: The University of Minnesota Press, 2012. http://dhdebates.gc.cuny.edu/debates/text/11
 * Kim Gallon, "Making a Case for the Black Digital Humanities."
-In In _Debates in the Digital Humanities 2016_, Eds.
+In _Debates in the Digital Humanities 2016_, Eds.
 Matthew K. Gold and Lauren F. Klein.
 Minneapolis: The University of Minnesota Press, 2016. http://dhdebates.gc.cuny.edu/debates/text/11 http://dhdebates.gc.cuny.edu/debates/text/55
 * Tom Scheinfeldt, "Where’s the Beef?
 Does Digital Humanities Have to Answer Questions?"
 In _Debates in the Digital Humanities_, Ed.
 Matthew K. Gold.
 Minneapolis: The University of Minnesota Press, 2012. http://dhdebates.gc.cuny.edu/debates/text/11 http://dhdebates.gc.cuny.edu/debates/text/18
 * **Assignment:** 3 page reflection paper due